 - The movements in this era mainly concentrated on the welfare of workers rather than asserting their rights.

-- They were organised, but there was no pan India presence.
+- They were organized, but there was no pan-India presence.

 - A strong intellectual foundation or agenda was missing.

 - Their demands revolved around issues like that of women and children workers.

 This period marked the birth of the true trade union movement in India.
 It was organized along the lines of unions in the industrialized world.

 The deteriorated living conditions caused by the First World War and the exposure to the outside world resulted in heightened class consciousness amongst the workers.
 This provided fertile ground for the development of the movement.
 This period is known as the early trade union period.

 Important unions: Ahmedabad Textile Labour Association (1917) led by Smt.
 Anasuyaben Sarabhai, All India Postal and RMS Association, Madras Labour Union led by B.P Wadia etc.

 AITUC, the oldest trade union federation in India was set up in 1920.
 It was founded by Lala Lajpat Rai, and Joseph Baptista, N.M.
 Joshi, and Diwan Chaman Lall.
 Lajpat Rai was elected the first president of AITUC.